-I am from Oklahoma City, Oklahoma.
-I am a firm believer of the Bible as the ‘word of God’ and I use the Bible as a gauge of my world view.
+I am from Oklahoma City, Oklahoma and I believe the Bible is the ‘word of God’.
+My world view is shaped by the Bible.
 When faced with issues in the world, I use the Bible as my measuring stick of whether it is right or wrong.
 I came to know Jesus in 1986 when I was 20 years old.
 I married Sunday, in 1989 and she has been a blessing to me beyond measure.
-I have two sons that I am very proud of and also feel they are a blessing to me.
+I have two sons and two daughter in-laws, that I am very proud of and also feel they are a blessing to me.

 I have been interested in technology my whole life starting out with my fascination with receiving distant radio and television stations.
 I use to sit in front of the television turning the antenna rotor trying to see what stations I could find.
 My dad is a Broadcast Engineer so I have been around technology my whole life.
 I have been an amateur ‘ham’ radio operator since 1983 when I was 17 years old with a call sign of KA5QNB.
 I received my Novice class in April 1983, and then upgraded to a Technician in June 1983.
 I upgraded to a General Class in November 1989.
 In December 1993, I requested to be issued a ‘7’ call sign to reflect living in the ‘7’ call area of the United States.
 At the time I was living in Phoenix, AZ.
 I received the call sign KB7ZCO and I hated it.
 This was because I had to give it out phonetically every time someone asked, because people could not understand it over the radio.
 It got old saying Kilo Bravo Seven Zulu, Charlie, Oscar.
 In 2001, I requested from the FCC to be assigned my dad’s original call sign, K5GLH that he abandoned in 1979 when he upgraded to Extra Class.
 In 2004 I decided to upgrade to the Extra Class license myself just because I thought it was the thing to do after 20 years.
 Again, ham radio was inspired by my dad as well.